The graticule described is for a polar aspect.

 There are no standard parallels for azimuthal projections.

-This implementation of the orthographic projection is applicable only for coordinates that are referenced to a sphere.
-If you want to project coordinates that are referenced to an ellipsoid, using the
+This implementation of the gnomonic projection is applicable only for coordinates that are referenced to a sphere.

-Mapping Toolbox™ uses a different implementation of the orthographic projection for displaying coordinates on
+Mapping Toolbox™ uses a different implementation of the gnomonic projection for displaying coordinates on

 axesm-based maps than for projecting coordinates using the